 #3: You can find it here:

-• Good schools, hospital, alternative health services, grocery stores, drug stores, hardware stores, book stores, fashion and practical clothing stores, locally roasted coffee, movie theater, public library, fitness centers, senior center, local college, public radio station, churches, bars, restaurants, award-winning museum, Chamber of Commerce, Rotary Clubs, and other non-profit organizations of every stripe.
+• Good schools, hospital, alternative health services, grocery stores, drug stores, hardware stores, book stores, fashion and practical clothing stores, locally roasted coffee, movie theater, public library, fitness centers, senior center, local college, public radio station, churches, bars, restaurants, award-winning museum, Chamber of Commerce, Rotary Clubs, child care and family support services, and other non-profit organizations of every stripe.

 #4: The Homer Spit and Kachemak Bay